Julian

 Booking a table at one of Vancouver’s best downtown restaurants should be an automatic for anybody, visitor or local.

-- Marutama: Ramen spot that was initially founded in Japan, famous for their creamy chicken broth and house made noodles.
+• Marutama: Ramen spot that was initially founded in Japan and is famous for its creamy chicken broth and house-made noodles.
 Also a great gyoza spot and one of the best value places downtown.

 Take a Downtown Vancouver Food Tour